 - Strong desire to serve people from diverse cultures, economic and social situations.

 - Flexible and adaptable to changing needs, situations, and potentially changing duties.

 - Ability to work independently or as a team member.

-- Ability to identify crisis situations and provide and support, including de-escalating potentially volatile situations with ability to understand when it’s appropriate to call local law enforcement.
+- Experience identifying crises and providing and support, including de-escalating potentially volatile situations with the ability to understand when it’s appropriate to call local law enforcement.

-- Ability to recognize chemical dependency and other problematic behaviors.
+- Able to recognize chemical dependency and other problematic behaviors.

 - Strong sense of personal and professional boundaries.

 A detailed job description is available upon request or when selected for the next phase of the hiring process.

 - Ability to use office equipment including telephone and voicemail systems, copier, printer, fax machine and scanner